mickablondo/PadelConnect/README.md

     After registrering players
       Followers
         ✔ should adding a follower to a tournament
+        ✔ should deleting a follower to a tournament
         ✔ should revert if id does not exist
       Adding winners
         ✔ should add the winners
-        ✔ should revert when caller is not the owner
-        ✔ should revert if the two winners are the same person ✔ should revert if id does not exist
+        ✔ should revert when caller is not the manager ✔ should revert if the two winners are the same person ✔ should revert if id does not exist
         ✔ should revert if winner1 is the 0 address